hewad-mubariz/reactnative-50-days/README.md

 # Day 5 Animated Cards

 The AnimatedCards component displays a list of cards (Master or Visa) that can be expanded when pressed.
 When a card is expanded, the component navigates to the CardDetail screen.
 The cards are animated with React Native Reanimated, and the animations include moving the cards to their expanded positions, changing the opacity of the close button, and translating the title.

+# Day 6 Swipeable Rows

+Swipeable Rows is a customizable React Native component that provides swipeable row functionality for lists.
+It allows you to reveal hidden actions on each row with a smooth swiping gesture.